 - It’s vital that you understand what your CMM service provider is offering.
 We’re aware that some providers use the term ‘calibration’ when they mean ‘verification.’
 It sounds more impressive and involved but in fact they often cannot adjust your CMM’s error map.

 - You should also understand what type of service you will be receiving.
 Will your CMM be fully serviced with fine-tuned adjustment to bring it back in line with OEM specification as part of your routine preventive maintenance?
 Or will they just provide you with a certificate verifying the machine’s permissible error at the end of the process?
 Regardless of whether the specification has drifted or not?

 - It is most important to find out how long it will take your service provider to perform the verification and calibration process too.
 At Status we always recommend a two day visit because our Length Bars (Gauge Blocks) need to undergo a soaking time to acclimatise to the machine’s environment – this process takes a minimum of 24 hours.
 Which is why it’s the first thing engineers tend to do when they start work on a customer’s machine.
 Unpacking the gauge block first so the soak can take place during the first 24 hours whilst carrying out other service-related work is vital for the process to take the minimum amount of time required.

 - The most important thing to note in this whole process is the certification of the service provider.
-Meeting the UKAS accreditation for a recognised calibration laboratory and certifying equipment to meet the UKAS standard is essential for ensuring the competence of testing and calibration services standard is met.
-This is standard practice to check before any engineer performs a full calibration or verification on your metrology equipment.
+Is the provider a recognised calibration laboratory accredited in accordance with ISO 17025, certifying equipment to the ISO 10360 standard?
+These levels of accreditation are essential for ensuring competence of testing and calibration services; it’s the minimum standard you should expect from your service provider.
+This is standard practice for any OEM engineer that is looking to perform a full calibration, or even verification.